wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 1. At-a-Glance Summary making it easy to spot needed updates and other important actions.

-2. Worpit keeps a log of all your actions so you can track what has been done, and what is pending.
+2. iControlWP keeps a log of all your actions so you can track what has been done, and what is pending.

 3. You can update individual plugins, themes and the WordPress core, with convenient access to review changelogs.

-4. Jump-list menus give you access to most common actions without changing your Worpit context.
+4. Jump-list menus give you access to most common actions without changing your iControlWP context.

-5. Worpit provides 4 ways to install the plugin making it easy to get started.

 == Changelog ==

+= 2.0 =

+* NAME CHANGE: Was Worpit, now iControlWP.com
+* ADDED: support for logging in as any user, not just admin.
+* ADDED: Preliminary support for WordPress Multisite (WPMS)
+* FIX: preventing the plugin from disconnecting from the service in some cases.

 = 1.3.1 =